Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### VPC Endpoints

-* VPC Endpoints (powered by AWS PrivateLink)  allow you to connect to AWS Services **using a private network** instead of the public www network
+* VPC Endpoints (powered by AWS PrivateLink)  allow resources inside a VPC to connect to other AWS Services outside the VPC **using a private network** instead of the public www network
 * This gives you enhanced security and lower latency to access AWS services
 * They’re redundant and scale horizontally
 * They remove the need of IGW, NATGW, ... to access AWS Services